-Before examining the transients that maintain blocks in the ATL and PAC domains, a climatology of NH blocking using the Z' index (from Eq.
-1) is presented to motivate the selection of these two regions.
-Figure 5 shows the percentage of blocked days in winter, spring, summer, and autumn for the Northern Hemisphere.
-The spatial distribution of blocking frequency is consistent with many previous studies that utilise Z500 anomalies for block detection (e.g., Barriopedro et al., 2010; Schiemann et al., 2017; Woollings et al., 2018).
-Blocking occurs most frequently in three regions: the Northeast Pacific/Northwest North America, Northeast Atlantic/Western Europe, and Scandianvia/Ural Mountains.
-The effect of considering the climatological stationary wave features ($\overline{Z}$) is noticeable here by comparing Fig. 5 with that of Liu et al. (2018) where $\overline{Z}$ is not considered (their Fig. 9).
-Climatological blocking frequencies as measured using the Z' index are half as frequent in the Pacific and Atlantic maxima than in Liu et al. (2018) (climatological frequency of 16% vs 30%).
+northeast Pacific to northwest North America, (ii) the northeast Atlantic to western Europe, and (iii) Scandinavia to the Ural Mountains.
+The effect of considering the climatological stationary wave features $(\overline{Z})$ is noticeable here by comparing Fig. 5 with that of Liu et al. (2018), where $\overline{Z}$ is not considered (their Fig. 9).
+Climatological blocking frequencies as measured using the Z' index are half as frequent in the Pacific and Atlantic maxima than in Liu et al. (2018) (climatological frequency of 16 % vs. 30 %).
 The seasonal variation in blocking frequency found in many previous studies (e.g. Dole and Gordon, 1983; Barriopedro et al., 2010; Schiemann et al., 2017; Woollings et al., 2018) is also reproduced here, with blocking being most common in winter and least common in summer.

 While Fig. 5 implicitly shows how many days in each season are blocked on average, the length of each individual block can vary greatly around its average length.
-The distribution of sector block persistence for the ATL and PAC regions is shown in Fig. 6, along with the first (Q1), second (Q2), and third (Q3) quartiles.
+The distribution of sector block persistence for the ATL and PAC regions is shown in Fig. 6, along with the first (Q_1) , second (Q_2) , and third (Q_3) quartiles.
 Results for winter and summer are discussed in detail here since these are the seasons where blocking has the potential to bring the most severe hazards, with spring and autumn distributions shown for completeness in Sect.
 A3.
-Sector block events with a persistence of fewer than 5 days are generally uncommon in DJF, but the JJA Q1 values are less than five days.
+Sector block events with a persistence of fewer than 5 d are generally uncommon in DJF, but the JJA Q_1 values are less than 5 d.
 This indicates that a sizeable proportion of JJA blocks are small in size and only marginally exceed the minimum area threshold for sector blocking.